fusterma/JUAS2024B/Tutorials2024.md

 Figure 4: Scheme of a FODO cell with dipoles.
 </p>

-In order to install the dipoles in the lattice, first define the new element with the appropriate MAD_X command:
+In order to install the dipoles in the lattice, first define the new element with the appropriate MAD-X command:

 	 mb : sbend, angle = ??, l = ??;